 For evergreen jobs (jobs that hiring teams leave open because they hire for it repeatedly), the requisition is open-ended.
 Without an end, there’s no way to measure how long a single round of hiring took.
 In that case, any duration metric for the job post is lost altogether.

-Recruiting teams that want to know how long it takes to fill a job from the day a requisition goes live can track the requisition.
+Recruiting teams that want to know how long it takes to fill a job from the day a requisition goes up can track the requisition.
 But that’s another metric.

 Focus on job posts